Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 This master's programme helps you develop expertise in educational leadership and management practices.
 You'll explore key challenges within relevant professional contexts while reflecting on the influence of policy and examining the relationships between leadership theory and practice.

-Part-time blended students study over two years, combining online learning with three on-campus MA Weekends each year (held in October, February, and June, typically on a Friday evening and Saturday).
+You will study over two years, combining three on-campus MA Weekends each year (held in October, February, and June, typically on a Friday evening and Saturday) and online learning.

-In your first year you will take one module per trimester starting with a core module on Vision, Practice and Policy, followed by two optional modules tailored to your interests.
+In your first year you will take one module per trimester starting with a core module on vision, practice and policy, followed by two specialist modules tailored to your interests.
 In Year 2, you will begin with a core module on research skills, then carry out your own research project across Trimesters 2 and 3.

-In your first year you will take one module per trimester starting with a core module on Vision, Practice and Policy, followed by two optional modules tailored to your interests.
+In your first year you will take one module per trimester starting with a core module on vision, practice and policy, followed by two specialist modules tailored to your interests.
 In Year 2, you will begin with a core module on research skills, then carry out your own research project across Trimesters 2 and 3.

 Entry requirements